 David is married and enjoys spending time with his children and grandchildren.
 For the past twelve years, David has coached and administered the Thunder Gold Sports fast-pitch softball program.

 Terry has a master’s degree in psychology and a certificate of advanced graduate studies.
 She has over 30 years of experience helping people with disabilities during her work in the fields of vocational rehabilitation and special education.
-As our case manager, Terry helps our clients with the challenging task of completing multiple forms required by the Social Security Administration.
+As a case manager, Terry helps our clients with the challenging task of completing multiple forms required by the Social Security Administration.
 Her background in vocational rehabilitation and special education have uniquely positioned her to effectively communicate employment issues faced by our clients to Social Security decision makers.

 Linda has worked in various areas of people service since a teenager.
 Recently she spent 10 years working for a manufacturer of military equipment as the government security clearance officer.
 Linda helped people through the difficult and deeply personal process of obtaining and maintaining security clearances.
 Linda also owned her own small business providing claims services for Social Security applications.
 She knows first-hand how to help people through the Social Security and Long-term disability maze.